 Vancouver is an incredibly easy city to get around in with highly efficient public transit and bike infrastructure (protected bike lanes).
 Rent a mobi bike, use the skytrain, or grab a Lyft or Uber.
 The skytrain runs directly from downtown Vancouver to YVR airport making airport access a breeze.

-If you’re planning on exploring more outside the city itself, a car rental from YVR airport is extremely convenient, but parking and traffic can be problematic in certain areas of the city and times of day.
+If you’re planning on exploring more outside the city itself, a car rental from YVR airport is convenient, but parking and traffic can be problematic in certain areas of the city and times of day.
 Alternatively, short term car sharing apps EVO and Modo operate here, but require registration well in advance as drivers abstracts are usually required to register.

 Final Thoughts